adaltas/node-nikita-docs/src/md/usages/sync_async.md

 ## Status

 Getting the right status can also be a bit confusing.
 It is quite common to condition the execution of an action to a change in state.
-In such case, a call to `@status()` is associated with a condition such as `if`.
+In such case, a call to `this.status()` is associated with a condition such as `if`.

-However, setting the value of the `if` property directly as the value returned `@status()` will give you the state of the current scope, probably not the one you expect.
+However, setting the value of the `if` property directly as the value returned `this.status()` will give you the state of the current scope, probably not the one you expect.

 ```js
 require('nikita')